PortableApps/Launcher/Other/Source/Manual/ref/envsub.rst

 PAL:LastPackagePartialDir
 -------------------------

-The path, minus the drive letter and colon, from which the portable application ran last.
+The path, minus the drive letter and colon, from which the portable app ran last.

 The first time a portable app is run, this will be the same as :env:`PAL:PackagePartialDir` above.
 Thus in its normal use case as part of the